+Another class of anomaly detection methods involves rule-based methods or expert systems where a set of rules must be defined to characterize normal system behavior.
+These rules can then be used to detect anomalies~\citep{liu2008isolation} in the data.
+These rules can either be based on expert knowledge or derived from historical data or ML or probabilistic models that encode normal information.
 While a non-exhaustive list of anomaly detection methods is presented above, all these methods can be potentially used in workflows.
 However, it is important to note that the choice of technique(s) for anomaly detection in workflows depends on the specific requirements and characteristics of the system being monitored, as well as the goals of the anomaly detection.
-For instance, a graph neural network (GNN)-based approach is more suitable for workflows than methods designed for tabular data, because the dependency structure present in workflow data is rather important to characterize anomalies in computational workflows.
+For instance, a graph neural network (GNN)--based approach is more suitable for workflows than methods designed for tabular data because the dependency structure present in workflow data is rather important to characterize anomalies in computational workflows.
 Furthermore, computational workflows are unique in the setup as each workflow differs in the number of jobs, the dependency graph, and other structures.
-While training a separate anomaly detection approach for each of the workflow is not efficient, typical approaches that are discussed above except the graph neural network-based are not really suitable when the input data dimensions change for every computational workflow.
+While training a separate anomaly detection approach for each workflow is inefficient, typical approaches discussed above, except the graph neural network-based, are unsuitable when the input data dimensions change for every computational workflow.
 On the other hand, workflow data can be rather large, and complex ML-based approaches run out of memory when trying to detect anomalies in these datasets.

-In the past, datasets containing system logs of large systems (e.g., BlueGene, Thunderbird) have been released to the community~\cite{oliner2007dsn}, however, these logs are unstructured and they don't match the statistics and events to the workloads that were executed on these systems.
-Providing a dataset that offers a direct correlation between system logs and the workflow application is important in creating new ML methods that better capture and identify workflow anomalies.
+In the past, datasets containing system logs of large systems (e.g., BlueGene, Thunderbird) have been released to the community~\cite{oliner2007dsn}.
+However, these logs are unstructured, and they don't match the statistics and events to the workloads that were executed on these systems.
+Providing a dataset directly correlating system logs and the workflow application is important in creating new ML methods that better capture and identify workflow anomalies.